Living In London: Is It Worth The Cost?

 Although transport is well connected and often runs 24 hours, it is not without its faults.

-The underground costs add up (more than two trips a day can cost roughly £7 a day within certain zones), it can get hot (not all lines have air conditioning), and can be very busy during rush hour.
+The underground costs add up (more than two trips a day can cost roughly £13 a day within certain zones), it can get hot (not all lines have air conditioning), and it can be very busy during rush hour.
+You can save a lot with an Oyster card, though.

 3. Travelling to the regions can be extortionate